wanx-troopers/wanx-troopers.github.io/wan-i2v-advanced.md

 The node generates positive/negative conditioning that can be connected to sampler nodes using I2V family of Wan image generation models.

+It seems `noise_aug_strength` setting in `WanVideo Encode` might be there to achieve the same effect.

 ### Painter I2V Summary

 `princepainter/PainterI2V` node attracted attention and sparked research.
 It exists into two versions